 I felt pretty safe while exploring here!
 During my trip, I had my own private apartment and a rental car, so it was easy to navigate the area alone.
 But (like any trip you take solo), I'd remember these safety tips to make sure you feel confident at all times ☺️

-Now I was only in Idaho for 4 days… BUT I had 0 issues in Idaho, at least between Boise and Twin Falls!
-Even in the middle of nowhere parts, I had good service and kind people.
+Now I was only in Idaho for 4 days… but in my experience, I had 0 issues in Idaho.
+At least between Boise and Twin Falls, which is definitively the Southern part of the state.
+I would not assume the same for the Northern part of the state.
+But, on my trip, even in the middle of nowhere parts, I had good service and kind people.
 There’s also a large Mexican/Latinx population that I had no idea about!
-So YES, Southern Idaho felt safe based on my experience as a Black solo female traveler.
+So yes, Southern Idaho felt safe based on my experience as a Black & POC solo female traveler.

 Would you travel to Southern Idaho?